 Prior to joining the Winston Center in 2014, Monetta was at the university’s Center for Centers where she provided event planning expertise and support through her role as Manager, Programs & Events to the Institute for Liberal Arts, the Clough Center for the Study of Constitutional Democracy, the Center for Human Rights and International Justice, and other designated centers and institutes.

-Monetta holds a BS in Business Administration from SUNY Fredonia, an MS in Hospitality and Service Management from Rochester Institute of Technology, and an MS in Leadership and Administration from Boston College.
+Monetta holds a BS in Business Administration from SUNY Fredonia, an MS in Hospitality and Service Leadership from Rochester Institute of Technology, and an MS in Leadership and Administration from Boston College.
 Monetta has held the Certified Meeting Professional designation since 2006, and has over 20 years of corporate event planning experience.
 In her spare time, Monetta enjoys traveling, going to the theater, is passionate about social issues, and supporting the Special Olympics and the ALS Association.

 Mary Ann Glynn, Director of Research

 Email (617) 552-0203, Fulton Hall 326

 Mary Ann Glynn is the Joseph F. Cotter Professor of Management and Organization and, by courtesy, Professor of Sociology.
 She joined Boston College in 2006, after serving on the faculties of Yale University, the University of Michigan, and Emory University.
 She also holds an honorary appointment at the Copenhagen Business School and is a Fellow of the Academy of Management, a distinction reserved for the top 1% of members for their “significant contributions to the science and practice of management”